ThinThin-15/EntraAgent/README.md

 This solution deploys a web-based chat application with an AI agent running in Azure Container Apps.

-This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
+This solution creates an Azure AI Foundry project and Azure AI services.
 More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

 Instructions are provided for deployment through GitHub Codespaces, VS Code Dev Containers, and your local development environment.